What You Need to Know About Reporter or Correspondent

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 44,700 jobs in the United States for Reporter or Correspondent.
+There were about 44,700 jobs for Reporter or Correspondent in 2016 (in the United States).
 There is little to no growth in job opportunities for Reporter or Correspondent.
 There will be an estimated 3,700 positions for Reporter or Correspondent per year.

 The states with the most job growth for Reporter or Correspondent are District of Columbia, Virginia, and Maryland.
 Watch out if you plan on working in Alaska, New Hampshire, or Kentucky.
 These states have the worst job growth for this type of profession.